Mr-Darkson/Research.-Algorithms-and-data-structures-1/images/readme.txt

-This is directory for images.
+This is directory for images for write readme.md